The Speedvision World Challenge 5-Point Harness

 Even slow cars roll over now and then.
 Consider what will happen to you, in your

 harness, if you should end up in a rollover crash.
-With the stock seat belt on, your
+With the stock seat belt on,

-break your neck.
-You'll be left dead in a crash you would otherwise have crawled out of
+almost certainly break your neck.
+You'll be left dead in a crash you would otherwise

-mostly in one piece.
+have crawled out of mostly in one piece.

 That is probably the most obvious and easy to understand example of how what you

 thought was making you safer is actually placing you in danger.
-Another example has
+Another example

-the harnesses bolted to the floor behind the seat.
-The belt then comes up and over the
+cars with the harnesses bolted to the floor behind the seat.
+The belt then comes

-shoulders, either over or through openings in the seat.
-With this setup, in a front end
+up and over the shoulders, either over or through openings in the seat.
+With this

-collision when your body is thrown forward, instead of simply holding you back in your
+setup, in a front end collision when your body is thrown forward, instead of simply

-seat, the harness can pull straight down on your shoulders, compressing your spine and
+holding you back in your seat, the harness can pull straight down on your shoulders,

-doing serious damage.
+compressing your spine and doing serious damage.

 When you start messing with the safety systems in a car, it is extremely important

-to realize that you're not an engineer and do not understand all
+to realize that you're not an engineer and do not understand all the complexities

 There's a reason stock belts are designed the way they are.
 To get added safety